-For more information, including the contact information for the EPA representative in Virginia, see Burial of Human Remains at Sea on the EPA website.
+For more information, including the contact information for the EPA representative in Virginia, see the EPA's page on Burial at Sea.

 Scattering ashes by air.
 There are no state laws on the matter, but federal aviation laws prohibit dropping any objects that might harm people or property.
 The U.S. government does not consider cremains to be hazardous material; all should be well so long as you remove the ashes from their container before scattering.

-For more information about funeral laws in Virginia, see Making Funeral Arrangements in Virginia.
+For more information about funeral laws in Virginia, see Virginia Home Funeral Laws.